slds-lmu/wildlife-experiments-server/README.md

 `python scripts/data_prep_depth_calibration.py`

 2- `seg_masks_depth_calibration.py`: This script processes camera trap calibration images for distance estimation by generating segmentation masks using the SegFormer model.
 The script iterates through all images in `calibration_frames` to generate masks.
 Masks are saved if they are successfully created and exceed the minimum pixel threshold defined by `cfg.mask_generation.min_mask_pixel_image` for all segmented areas in one masked image.
-Images where either no masks is created or it it too small are ignored.
+Images where no masks are created, or the masks are too small, are ignored.
 After mask creation, any segments within one masked image smaller than `cfg.mask_generation.min_mask_pixel_area` pixels are removed using the `remove_smaller_regions()` function.
 For file management, the script renames irregular files using the `rename_files_with_bigger_mask()` function.
 In cases where multiple images are assigned the same distance, the script keeps the image with the larger mask.
 Transect directories containing fewer than two calibration images are removed.
 The script uses GPU for processing, as specified by `cfg.gpu.used_gpu_idx` (outdated, LWF has only one GPU on the server), and stores the created masks in the `self.directories.clean_data_dir`, specifically within the `calibration_frames_masks` subdirectory for each transect.